robertmuth/Cwerg/FrontEnd/ConcreteSyntax/README.md

 ### no null pointers

-`null` does not exists as a language concept but there tagged unions that can be used to emulate nullable types:
+`null` does not exist as a language concept but there are tagged unions that can be used to emulate nullable types:

 ```
 type nullable_u8_pointer = union(ptr(u8), void)